rhariyani/staircase/docs/index.md

 }
 ```

+Here, `height` is 6, but the length of each element of the array is 8, since the Fibonacci number corresponding to the last step is 8.
+Thus, each of the elements preceding the last one must be left-padded with spaces, as required, for a total length of 8 characters.

 #### Assumptions

 * The value of the `height` parameter will always be in the range 2 to 30, inclusive.